echamudi/echamudi-docs/template/readme-template.md

 {{project_name}} code is licensed under {{code_license}}.
 Images, logos, docs, and articles in this project are released under {{cc_license}}.

-Libraries, dependencies, and tools used in this project are tied with their own licenses respectively.
+Libraries, dependencies, and tools used in this project are tied with their licenses.

 <!--
 Licenses list